 Be certain when buying a mobile phone that you are fully aware of all costs associated with the phone and whether it fits in with your budget restrictions.

-Calculate your repayments by dividing the cost of the purchase with the amount of months that you will get interest free - you will find that this is more then the minimum repayment amount.
-The minimum repayments you are required to pay will actually go outside of the interest free period and you will start to get charged heavy interest.
+Calculate your repayments by dividing the cost of the purchase by the number of months that you will get interest-free - you will find that this is more than the minimum repayment amount.
+The minimum repayments you are required to pay will actually go outside of the interest-free period and you will start to get charged heavy interest.

-You should also add about $5 for every month of the interest free period for account charges as well.
-Once you have undertaken all your calculations decide whether you will be able to make the payments with your budget.
+You should also add about $5 for every month of the interest-free period for account charges as well.
+Once you have undertaken all your calculations decide whether you will be able to make the payments within your budget.
 If the answer is 'Yes' good luck with your new purchase.

 Textbooks are quite expensive, but it is possible to purchase most of your textbook list without it costing you an arm and a leg.
 Here are a couple of tips to help you save:

 - Always ask your lecturer before purchasing your books.
 You do not necessarily need to buy all the books listed for your course, and your lecturer will tell you which books are required for you to complete the course.
 Try to find out if the books have been used in previous years, this will give you the option of buying second-hand books.
 Make sure you know the edition and get the correct book as getting a refund might not be possible.

 - Shop around - spending a little time searching will often find you great bargains.
 Second-hand textbooks are quite cheap and are most often in good condition as they have most likely only had one owner.

 People will often advertise their books privately and the noticeboards around the university are a good source to find second-hand textbooks among other things.
 If situations like this you can also afford to do a bit of haggling, so give it a try you might get a few more dollars off.

 - If you don't have any money to buy books the library carries at least one copy of all the class textbooks.
 Keep in mind that other students may be borrowing the same book.